coax1d/PortfolioDataScience/README.md

 Dear viewers,

 Much of this code after becoming a software engineer is written very poorly.
-Coding style, practice, etc. This was really my first interaction seroiusly with python and datascience in general.
+Coding style, practice, etc. This was really my first interaction seriously with python and datascience in general.